 Students with disabilities; students who come from an economically disadvantaged background (e.g., Pell Grant-eligible, from environments that inhibited the individual from obtaining the knowledge, skill, and ability required to enroll in, and graduate from, a health professional school, or from a family with an annual income below low-income thresholds); students who are or have been enrolled in Tribal Colleges and Universities, Hispanic-serving institutions, or Historically Black Colleges and Universities (HBCUs); students who are the first in their family to attend college; students who identify as LGBTQ; and individuals disadvantaged by circumstances that have negatively impacted their educational opportunities, including recent natural disasters, are encouraged to apply to the SDFDR Fellows program.

 SDFDR activities will include:

 - NIDA IRP Poster Day

 SDFDR applicants must meet all eligibility requirements for the NIH Postdoc IRTA Program.
-As such, they must be U.S. citizens or permanent residents AND have earned a doctoral degree (PhD, MD, DDS, or the equivalent) by the time they start and have no more than five years of relevant research experience since receipt of their most recent doctoral degree.
+As such, they must have earned a doctoral degree (PhD, MD, DDS, or the equivalent) by the time they start and have no more than five years of relevant research experience since receipt of their most recent doctoral degree.